Who was Helena Thompson

 Helena Thompson died on 7th January 1940 aged 84.
-Her final was made two years prior to her death and was a very lengthy document.
+Her final will was made two years prior to her death and was a very lengthy document.
 In spite of her wealth, she recorded in her will: ‘My protest against the unnecessary cost of funerals and although in my case, there is no need for economy, I ask my trustees to see that my funeral is carried out plainly and at the least possible cost.
 I wish the coffin to be made of an inexpensive and perishable wood with no ornaments of any kind.’

 She is buried in the family grave in St. John’s Churchyard and the record of the family grave is in the Church Records.